G'MIC is a full-featured open-source

 Here are some screenshots illustrating various uses of G'MIC.

-G'MIC is actually a handy toolbox for many image/signal processing applications.
+G'MIC serves as a handy toolbox for many image and signal processing applications.

-See also the Gallery section for more detailed examples on its use.
+See also the Gallery section for more examples.

 You can also try the online version of G'MIC

-to try some of the filters it proposes.
+to explore some of the filters it offers.

 Philosophy

-G'MIC is focused on the design of possibly complex pipelines for converting, processing and visualizing
+G'MIC is focused on designing possibly complex pipelines for converting, processing and visualizing

 generic 1D/2D/3D multi-spectral image datasets.
-This includes of course color images,
+This naturally includes color images,

-but also more complex data as image sequences or 3D(+t) volumetric float-valued datasets.
+as well as more complex data such as image sequences or 3D(+t) volumetric float-valued datasets.

-To do so, G'MIC defines a lightweight but powerful script language
+To do so, G'MIC defines a lightweight but powerful scripting language

 (the G'MIC language) dedicated to the design of